icgrp/doblink/README.md

     ../configure --with-arch=rv32i --prefix=/opt/RISC-V32i
     make -j$(nproc)

+**You don't need to install RISC-V toolchain if you only need to run hardware implementation.**

 ## 2 Benchmark Preparation
 1. To get our [Makefile](./Makefile) to work, you need to copy your application cpp